CWRUbotix/rov-25/README.md

 It runs the tests and pipes the output to the terminal.
 To test pi_main make sure to type your password into the terminal after running the above command.

-If you install the mypy extension they should help enforce the linters.
+If you install the mypy extension it should help enforce the linters.

 <!-- ### Automatic building for non-VSCode heathens